FrankFK/FrankFK.github.io/_posts/2023-07-14-hexafour-03-draw-a-hexagon.md

 Maybe you haven't noticed, but in the code examples above we used not only methods (`Left, Forward, BeginFill` etc.), but also something new, which is called a **class property**.
 A class can have several properties, for example `Color` and `Speed`.
 You change a property by assigning a different value to it with the `=` character.
 For example, `seymour.Color = Colors.Red;`

+### The bottom line

+We have managed to draw a hexagon.
+We could even choose any color we wanted for the filling.

+In the [next post][hexafour-04] I will explain how to fix compiler errors and how to run the program step by step in the debugger.
+Until then, you may want to program your own image with Turtle commands.

-### Summary
+### TL;DR

+This post is part of a series.
+You can find the previous post [here]({% post_url 2023-07-02-hexafour-02-first-program %}) and an overview [here]({% post_url 2023-07-01-hexafour-01-overview %}#overview-of-the-posts-in-this-series).

 * The Turtle class has more methods: *`ShowTurtle, HideTurtle, PenUp, PenDown, BeginFill, EndFill`*.
 * A C# class can also have *properties*.
 With the '=' character you can change the value of a property.
 * The Turtle properties *`Color`*  and *`Speed`* can be used to change the color and speed of the turtle.
 See the [Woopec helper classes documentation][Woopec-doc-helper-classes] for more information.
 * For information about Turtle methods and properties see the [Woopec turtle class documentation][Woopec-doc-turtle-class] or use Visual Studio *IntelliSense*.

-### How to go on
+### Comment on this post ❤️

-In the [next post][hexafour-04] I will explain how to fix compiler errors and howrun the program step by step in the debugger.
-Until then, you may want to program your own image with Turtle commands.
+I am very interested in what readers think of this post and what ideas or questions they have.
+The easiest way to do this is to respond to my [anonymous survey](https://forms.office.com/r/75J71v6eg5).